 - science: conservation, environmental issues

-Most importantly there is the enjoyment factor.
-The New Zealand Curriculum states: 'students will select and read texts for enjoyment and personal fulfilment.' - English in the New Zealand Curriculum.
+"students will select and read texts for enjoyment and personal fulfilment" - English in the New Zealand Curriculum.

-Many students, although they can read, choose not to, finding it arduous.
-The astute selection of a range of relevant sophisticated picture books is a wonderful way to way to introduce them to the joys of reading.
-Such books may also be used to reintroduce young adults to the pleasure of reading.
+Many students, although they can read, don't as they find it arduous.
+Selecting a range of relevant sophisticated picture books is a wonderful way to introduce children and teens to the joys of reading.
+These books also enrich and extend their language.

 The Literacy Learning Progressions